unddef/PI_base/HW_description/README.md

 The TCA9535 supports 8 different I2C adresses to select from by 3 pins.
 ![grafik](https://github.com/unddef/i2c_io_board/assets/27676292/f7ef5a2a-7ae7-42a1-b84d-3d07504683f3)

-There 3 pins can be connected to VCC or GND by resistors R1-6 to select bus adresses 0x20-0x27.
+There 3 pins can be connected to VCC or GND by resistors R1-6 to select bus adresses 0x20-0x27(7bit, without R/W bit).
 By default R2,R4,R6 are placed resulting in an address of 0x20

 ### bus pullups